fergu/Euler1D.jl/docs/src/Examples.md

     return new_state
 end;
 ```
-There's a lot going on in this function.
-Most of it is straightforward and explained in the comments.
+There's a lot going on in this function, but fortunately most of it is straightforward and is well explained by the comments.
 However, there's a few things worth highlighting.
 In particular, X-T diagrams can be made using quantities such as pressure or density, but [Riemann Invariants](https://en.wikipedia.org/wiki/Riemann_invariant) are a particularly powerful way to visualize the movement of waves within the domain.
 The Euler equations have positive and negative Riemann invariants, corresponding to rightwards- and leftwards-moving waves, respectively.
 These are computed using the following lines:
 ```julia
 # Now compute the Riemann invariants.
 # For this we'll need to interpolate the velocities to zone centers, which we'll do with a simple average